amigne/ZosTeroPs/README.md

   * Addition of Edit and Delete buttons on the Detail views
   * Add of URL on ZTP script, configuration, and firmware Detail views
   * Change default extra and min_num values for ZTP script, and configuration formsets
+  * Improve jsTable behavior (removal of empty lines when form is submitted, add a single empty line when editing the configurations)